 - Blogging and SEO March 14, 2019

-- Facebook for Small Businesses is now open for registration.
-Feel free to share the link.
+- Facebook for Small Businesses is now closed for registration.
 March 21, 2019, Providence RI

-Pinterest and Instagram for Small Businesses is now open for registration.
-Feel Free to share the link.
+Pinterest and Instagram for Small Businesses is now closed for registration.
 March 28, 2019, Providence RI

 Column 5: Content Buckets

 In this column, list the content buckets into which you are filing the post.
 A content bucket is a visual way to apply a theme.
 This helps in organizing your posts.
 We organize our posts into six content buckets; introduce, inform, interact, inspire, entertain and influence.

 Content buckets remind you to publish a variety of content types (images, videos, links, text-only) on a variety of topics or themes.

 These posts help our fans get to know the person behind the brand.
 They can be fun, goofy, random, reflective, inspirational… whatever you want.
 But they need to be candid and to reflect the “real” you.
 You might introduce a person, your company, products, services you offer.
 Make it interesting.

 Need help writing an Introduction?
 Here are 3 steps on How to Write an Introduction and grab the reader’s attention.

 - Grab the readers attention.
 This looks different for every piece of writing.